Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 After that, locate `/src/index.css` and delete the file.

-Next, find the `/src/App.css` file and open it.
+Find the `/src/App.css` file and open it.
 Highlight all the contents and delete the existing styles.
 Save and close the file.

-Finally, open the main `App.js` file located at  `/src/App.js`.
+Open the main `App.js` file located at  `/src/App.js`.
 Locate the following line (around line 2) that imports a `logo.svg` file, and remove it:

 `import logo from ‘./logo.svg'`